-How to Do a Quitclaim Deed in Georgia
+How To Do a Quitclaim Deed in Georgia

 Want to know how to do a quitclaim deed in Georgia?
 Let’s talk about quitclaim deeds and how they work.
 Note that it’s not a quick claim deed; it’s a quitclaim deed.

-Today I’ll cover how to do a quitclaim deed in Georgia.
-You’ll also learn about tax lien certificates, tax-defaulted property and Georgia’s redeemable tax deeds.
+Today, I’ll cover how to do a quitclaim deed in Georgia.
+You’ll also learn about tax lien certificates, tax-defaulted property, and Georgia’s redeemable tax deeds.

 I’m Ted Thomas, and for over 25 years, I’ve been teaching and guiding others in the arena of tax liens and tax deeds.
 Most of that time, I’ve been an investor.
 My experience is from working in the trenches and actually buying and selling.